mariusreusch/kappesundbier/backlog.md

 - Edit recipes (currently there are several bugs)
+- Better layout for ingredients deletion in edit and create mode
 - Introduce object for category
 - Introduce progress spinner
 - css to scss and unify colors and font families